AaltoSciComp/scicomp-docs/about/index.rst

 access for the purchaser.

-Our team is mainly known for providing the :doc:`Triton cluster </triton/index>`, a mid-range HPC cluster with several thousand CPUs, 2PB storage capacity, Infiniband network, and many GPUs for deep learning and artificial intelligence research.
+Our team is mainly known for providing the :doc:`Triton cluster </triton/index>`, a mid-range HPC cluster with  ~10000 CPUs, 5PB storage capacity, Infiniband network, and ~150 NVIDIA GPUs for deep learning and artificial intelligence research.
 We provide a :doc:`Jupyter Notebook </triton/apps/jupyter>` based interface to enable light computing with less initial knowledge required to make our services easily accessible to everyone.
 Our team also works with